YJAlessio/Bibliography-Generator/README.md

 - Automatically copy the citation to the clipboard.
 - Save generated citations to a log file (`log.txt`).

-## Prerequisites

-Make sure you have Python installed on your system.
-You can download Python from [python.org](https://www.python.org/).

 ## Installation

 1. Clone the repository: